VenturianTome/VenturianTome/src/chapter_4.md

 - Ghost has called Earth "currently destroyed" [6:10 - Funny Olaf]
 - Setting a bathtub on fire is against the Constitution of the United States of America [10:43 - Haunted By FNAF]
 - Butt-activated technology was being developed in India, extremely experimentally [10:31 - Hell's Resort]
+- Spencer claims that 97% of the world's "thanks" come from Tom Hanks because he's such a nice guy and that Thanksgiving would not exist without T. Hanks [9:43 - *Acachalla's Thanksgiving (2019)*]

 ----
 ## Mentioned Videos